-- Punishing your dog for eating poop will cause your dog to associate your presence with punishment, which leads to him feeling compelled to secretly eat poop when you are not around.
-On top of that, he'll get faster in eating poop and you won't get to the root of the problem.
+- Punishing your dog for eating poop will cause your dog to associate your presence with punishment, which may lead to him feeling compelled to secretly eat poop when you are not around.
+On top of that, he'll get faster at eating poop and you won't get to the root of the problem.

-- Using a muzzle may seem to work, only that you'll end up dealing with a muzzle dirty with poop.
+- Using a muzzle may seem to work, but you'll likely end up dealing with a poop-covered muzzle.

-- Covering the stools with taste deterrents may seem to work, but the moment the dog finds a stool that is not treated, the behavior of stool eating will come back stronger than before.
+- Covering stools with taste deterrents may seem to work, but the moment the dog finds a stool that is not treated, the behavior of stool eating may come back stronger than before.

-Best Ways to Stop Dog from Eating Poop
+The 4 Best Ways to Stop Dog From Eating Poop

-Whether your dog is addicted to poop eating or just occasionally enjoys "poopsicles" in the winter, you will be looking for solutions to this distasteful habit.
-After dealing with several poop-eating dogs, I feel compelled to compile a list of the top best ways to stop a dog from eating poop.
-The solutions may leave you disappointed as there's no magic cure in several instances, but this will prevent you from engaging in false hopes and much frustration.
-Of course, these tips apply to dogs who have received a clean bill of health by their vets.
+Whether your dog is addicted to poop eating or just occasionally enjoys "poopsicles" in the winter, you are probably looking for solutions to this distasteful habit.
+After dealing with several poop-eating dogs, I felt compelled to compile a list of the best ways to stop a dog from eating poop.

-This has been the best-proven method to stop a dog from eating poop.
+This is the most effective method to stop a dog from eating poop.
 You can't have a dog eating poop if you clean up right after him!
-Often the solution is right in front of our eyes, but we are hoping for some miracle cure.
+Often, the solution is right in front of our eyes, but we are hoping for some miracle cure.

 This management method works because it stops the dog from rehearsing an unwanted behavior over and over.
-The more the dog rehearses the poop eating behavior, the more it'll put roots making it harder and harder to extinguish.
+The more the dog rehearses the poop-eating behavior, the more it'll grow roots and the harder it will become to extinguish.

-The is a reason why the word I added the word always is to emphasize that if you pick up poop only sometimes, you will set your dog to fail.
+The is a reason why the word I added the word "always."
+If you pick up poop only sometimes, you will set your dog up to fail.
 Why?
 Let's take a look at this from a behavioral standpoint.

-You go at the race tracks and bid on the horses.
-That day you win $100.
-Next time you play, you win nothing.
-The next week you win $20.
+You go to the race tracks and bet on the horses.
+That day, you win $100.
+The next time you play, you win nothing.
+The next week, you win $20.
 After a week of not winning anything, you then win $200.
 All these ups and down create a mix of emotions including frustration, excitement, disappointment, and exhilaration.
-After some time, you'll find you get an adrenaline rush when you go bid on the horses and sooner than later you realize you're getting addicted to that rush and you'll find yourself wanting to go more and more.
+After some time, you'll find you get an adrenaline rush when you go bet on the horses, and sooner or later, you'll realize you're getting addicted to that rush, and you'll find yourself wanting to go more and more.